 ATSU's institutional brochure is designed to provide all of our various audiences a generous understanding of what makes our university unique.
 Overviews covering all of our schools and colleges and the programs offered by each deliver readers the fundamental information they were looking for, giving them a deeper sense of what makes ATSU students so passionate.

-The design sets the tone and pace for the viewer with its use of evocative imagery and ample white space.
-Not only will it boost readers' interest in ATSU at the institutional level, but it increases the likeliness that the viewer progresses to a deeper, more specific inquiry.
+The design sets the tone and pace for the level, but it increases the likeliness that specific inquiry.

 If you need a resource like this, please contact communications@atsu.edu.